radareorg/radare2-book/basic_commands/print_modes.md

 ### Disassembly Syntax

-The `asm.syntax` variable is used to change flavor of assembly syntax used by a disassembler engine.
+The `asm.syntax` variable is used to change the flavor of the assembly syntax used by a disassembler engine.
 To switch between Intel and AT&T representations:

     e asm.syntax = intel
     e asm.syntax = att

-You can also check `asm.pseudo`, which is an experimental pseudocode view, and `asm.esil` which outputs ESIL ('Evaluable Strings Intermedate Language').
+You can also check `asm.pseudo`, which is an experimental pseudocode view, and `asm.esil` which outputs ESIL ('Evaluable Strings Intermediate Language').
 ESIL's goal is to have a human-readable representation of every opcode semantics.
 Such representations can be evaluated (interpreted) to emulate effects of individual instructions.